xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/studio-integration/tc-config-dialog-run-public.png" width=50% alt="tc config dialog">

-3. Select the OS, browser and its version in the **Configuration** section.
+3. Select the OS, browser, and browser version in the **Configuration** section.

     > Notes:
     >
-    > * We currently support Linux (remote OS) and FireFox, Chrome browsers only.
+    > * We currently only support Linux (remote OS).
+For browsers, we support Chrome and Firefox.
     > * The tunnel box is unchecked by default.
 TestCloud Tunnel is for running tests in private domains.
 See: [Configure TestCloud Tunnel](/katalon-studio/docs/testcloud-integration.html#configure-testcloud-tunnel).

 4. Click **Run**.

-## Run Test Suite Collection with TestCloud
+## Run test suite collections with TestCloud

 To run TSC with TestCloud, follow these steps: